Eriksholm

 Eriksholm Castle is a manor house located at the foot of the Isefjord inlet, 6 km south-east of Holbæk, in east Denmark.
 The history of the estate dates back to 1400 but today's house was built in 1788 to a Neoclassical design by Caspar Frederik Harsdorff, the leading Danish architect of the time.
 It was listed in the Danish registry of protected buildings and places in 1918.

 History

 Vinderup Manor

 The estate traces its history back to 1400 when it was owned by Peder Jensen and known as Vinderup.
 It was crown land from 1536 to 1556 and again from 1573 to 1585.

+In 1556-1567, Vinderup belonged to Chancellor Johan Friis.
+On his death, it passed to his sister Karen Friis.
+She was married to Bjørn Andersen Bjørn.
+In 1573, Bjørn ceded it to the Crown in exchange for Vitskøl kloster (renamed Bjørnholm=.

 Vasspyd, Pax and Juel, 1600–1752

 In the year 1600 it was acquired by Erik Madsen Vasspyd who constructed a new main building and named it Eriksholm.